jdevfullstack-tutorials/w3css-intro/README.md

-# Intro To W3.CCS
+# Intro To W3.CSS
 When I was starting to learn Bootstrap for my GitHub App, I came across this CSS Framework.
-In my mind, if there is anything lighter than Bootstrap, then it will the best.
+In my mind, if there is anything lighter than Bootstrap, then it will be the best.

-Having read only the introduction, I realized this is really great, just by adding the link to your HTML, you can start using it.
+Having read only the introduction, I realized this is really great.
+Just by adding the link to your HTML, you can start using it.

-Added information when you are a beginner, in web development, the FrontEnd is the UI, so that, instead of using the commandline, you can display your content in such a way that it is a presentable website and with buttons and other components that you can interact with.
+Added information when you are a beginner, in web development, the FrontEnd is the UI, so that, instead of using the command line, you can display your content in such a way that it is a presentable website and with buttons and other components that you can interact with.